 - Automatic Temperature Control – Each IP device is equipped with an internal microprocessor that regulates heat and intensity so the pot stays in a safe temperature range.

 - Overheat (Burn) Protection – Even though you’re operating a smart device, some overheat may occur during various cooking cycles.
-Should this happen, the program will lower the heat output to avoid burning the food.
+When this happen, you will get a burn message (as you can see above) and the program will lower the heat output to avoid burning the food.

 - Automatic Pressure Control – If there is a malfunction and the pressure exceeds upper limits, the program will automatically stop the cooking process.